avogadroB/ITParkShuttleService/README.md

-This is a DSA Based Shuttle tracking system for various vehicles among 6 stops within a shuttle service
+This is a Java Based Shuttle tracking system for various vehicles among 6 stops within a shuttle service using Data Structures and algorithms